prometheus-operator/prometheus-operator/Documentation/api-reference/api.md

 </td>
 <td>
 <em>(Optional)</em>
-<p>AdditionalArgs allows setting additional arguments for the &lsquo;Alertmanager&rsquo; container.
+<p>additionalArgs allows setting additional arguments for the &lsquo;Alertmanager&rsquo; container.
 It is intended for e.g. activating hidden flags which are not supported by the dedicated configuration options yet.
 The arguments are passed as-is to the Alertmanager container which may cause issues if they are invalid or not supported